OpenClaw Raspberry Pi 5 & 4 Setup Guide | 2026 Private AI Server

 1. Use NVMe SSD (Recommended)

-Running Raspberry Pi OS from an NVMe SSD instead of MicroSD significantly improves I/O performance.
+Running Raspberry Pi OS from an NVMe SSD instead of MicroSD significantly improves I/O performance for local LLM operations.

 2. Enable Performance Mode